 Job Outlook for Barbers and Cosmetologists

 Both professions must obtain state licenses, which requires at least a high school diploma or GED and completion of an accredited barber or cosmetology school.
 State licensing examinations usually consist of a written test and a hands-on test where candidates demonstrate basic skills.
-According the U.S. Bureau of Labor Statistics, nearly half of all barbers and cosmetologists were self-employed in 2014.
+According the U.S. Bureau of Labor Statistics, almost half of all barbers and cosmetologists were self-employed in 2018.